Matrix Service Company

 AI IconMarket Outlook

-• Opportunity pipeline increased to $7.3B at end of Q2
+• Opportunity pipeline cited at $6.9B

 AI IconRisks & Headwinds